 - Finally we will rest to calm and relax the mind & body, leaving you feeling refreshed and rejuvenated.

-Advance your Ashtanga practice* with focus on:
+Improve and advance your Ashtanga practice with focus on:

 - Breath and Movement Synchronicity